 Early Repeat Rate is the percentage of new customers who have made a second purchase by a certain fixed point in time.

 Second-time buyers are enormously more likely to go on to have a longer lifecycle with a brand than one-time buyers, so tracking Early Repeat Rate and experimenting with strategies to increase that number — like instating cultivation triggers to educate new customers about your brand and drive repeat purchases — will have a big effect on your overall CLV numbers.

 6) Retention: Overall Repeat Rate

 Overall Repeat Rate is the percentage of repeat customers who go on to place another purchase within 60 days of their last order.
 In our analysis of the KPIs that have the most drastic positive effect on revenue growth, we found that — even more than acquisition, retention, or basket size — purchase frequency was the best leading indicator of revenue growth.

 One way to optimize for ORR and deepen your relationship with customers is through a cross-sell strategy to introduce them to new product categories based on what they’ve bought in the past.

 Winback rate is the percentage of inactive or lapsed customers in a given period who were “won back” into making a purchase.
 To move the needle on this KPI, experiment with winback triggers and different messaging to re-activate customers as they show signs of slipping away.

 8) Retention: Leaky Bucket Ratio

-Placing CLV and Customer Equity front and center in the marketing dashboard -- and understanding the impact that acquisition and retention strategies have on these metrics over time -- is the first step towards aligning marketing efforts around customer centric marketing principles.
+Placing CLV and Customer Equity front and center in the marketing dashboard — and understanding the impact that acquisition and retention strategies have on these metrics over time — is the first step toward aligning marketing efforts around customer-centric marketing principles.